stevegt/statecraft/README.md

 1. Write a `foo/foo.statecraft` file that describes the state machine you want to generate.
 See below and `./example/stoplight/car/car.statecraft` for the DSL syntax.
-2. Run `statecraft foo/foo.statecraft foo/foo.dot` to get the graphviz
+2. Run `statecraft foo/foo.statecraft foo/foo.dot` to generate a
-   output.
+   graphviz dot file.
 3. Fix any errors thrown by the `statecraft` run.
 As of this writing, the most likely errors will be cases where you need to add DSL `t` (transition) statements to handle events in states where you didn't expect them.
-A wildcard source state is an easy way to handle these -- see the bottom of `./example/stoplight/car/car.statecraft`.
+The easy way to handle these is with a wildcard source state -- see the bottom of `./example/stoplight/car/car.statecraft`.
 4. Use `xdot` or your favorite graphviz viewer to visually inspect the dot file for the state machine you've created.
 Fix bugs.